| The sections to be presented will

 that may determine the actual food selections of a people

+or a region.
 Physiologic studies in animals had

 shown that pica may result from specific nutrient deficiencies

 or be part of a nutrient specific appetite.
+Analogously the same pattern has

 been inferred in humans.
 Nutrient deficiencies and medical